justindpk/notes/cook-book/baking/vanilla-double-layer-cake.md

 - 2 cups of sugar
 - 1 teaspoon vanilla extract

+### Halved

+- 3/4 stick (6 tbsp) butter
+- 1/2 cup of milk
+- 1 cup of sifted flour
+- 1 3/8 teaspoons baking powder
+- 1/4 teaspon salt
+- 2 eggs
+- 1 cup of sugar
+- 1/2 teaspoon vanilla extract

 ## Instructions

-- Heat the oven to 325°F
+> Heat the oven to 325°F
-- Grease and flour two 9-inch round cake pans
+> Grease and flour two 9-inch round cake pans

-- Combine the butter and milk in a small saucepan and cook over low heat until melted
+> Combine the butter and milk in a small saucepan and cook over low heat until melted
-- Combine the flour, baking powder, and salt in a medium bowl
+> Combine the flour, baking powder, and salt in a medium bowl

-- In a mixer combine eggs and sugar, beat at high speed snd scrape until smooth
+> In a mixer combine eggs and sugar, beat at high speed and scrape until smooth
-- Stir flour into egg mixture until flour disappears
+> Stir flour into egg mixture until flour disappears
-- Add cooled milk and vanilla essence and mix together
+> Add cooled milk and vanilla essence and mix together

-- Divide batter between pans
+> Divide batter between pans
-- Bake for 25 to 30 minutes, watch for sides to pull away
+> Bake for 25 to 30 minutes, watch for sides to pull away